Special Functions for Heat Kernel Expansion: Even-dimensional case

 where

 and

-where $\gamma$ is the Euler--Mascheroni constant. \end{theorem} \begin{proof} First of all we are going to simplify the problem.
-Namely, due to the presence of the equalities (\ref{Psi_rec_1}) and (\ref{gl32}) we can investigate only two dimensional case.
+where $\gamma$ is the Euler--Mascheroni constant. \end{theorem} \textbf{Proof:} First of all we simplify the problem.
+Namely, due to the presence of equalities (\ref{Psi_rec_1}) and (\ref{gl32}) we can investigate only two dimensional case.
 Indeed, the situations $d>2$ can be obtained by using differentiation by the parameter $\omega$.
 Hence, without loss of generality we work only with $d=2$.